-You: A/G T/T A/C
+You: A/G - T/T - A/C

 which happens to be wrong, or it could be:

-Prep 1: The Dataset
+Prep 1: The Datasets

 Most of the reference individuals are 23andMe customers who have consented to participate in research.
-When a 23andMe research participant tells us that they have four grandparents all born in the same country, and the country isn't a colonial nation like the US, Canada or Australia, they become candidates for inclusion in the reference dataset.
-We filter out all but one of any set of closely-related people, since they can distort the results.
-And we remove "outliers," people whose genetic ancestry doesn't seem to match up with their survey answers.
-To ensure a clean dataset, we filter fairly aggressively — nearly ten percent of reference populations candidates are removed.
+When a 23andMe research participant tells us that they have four grandparents all born in the same country — and the country isn't a colonial nation like the US, Canada, or Australia — that person becomes a candidate for inclusion in the reference data.
+We filter out all but one of any set of closely related people, since including closely related relatives can distort the results.
+And we remove outliers, people whose genetic ancestry doesn't seem to match up with their survey answers.
+To ensure a clean dataset, we filter aggressively — nearly ten percent of reference dataset candidates don't make the cut.

 Prep 2: Population Selection

 The 31 Ancestry Composition populations are defined by genetically similar groups of people with known ancestry.
-We select Ancestry Composition populations by studying the reference individuals, choosing candidate populations that appear to cluster together, and then evaluating whether we can distinguish the groups in practice.
-Using this method we refined the candidate reference populations until we arrived a set that worked.
+We select Ancestry Composition populations by studying the reference datasets, choosing candidate populations that appear to cluster together, and then evaluating whether we can distinguish those groups in practice.
+Using this method, we refined the candidate reference populations until we arrived at a set that worked.

 Step 1: Phasing

-We phase customer and reference data using our own version of Brian Browning's BEAGLE software.
-With a tip of the hat to Darwin, we named our version "Finch."
-Finch uses statistical analysis to separate each parent's contribution to a person's DNA, without requiring the parent's DNA.
-It doesn't say which DNA is from your mother, and which is from your father — for that you do need to compare your genome to your parents' — but it does allow us to estimate phase for your chromosomes.
+We use our own version of Brian Browning's BEAGLE software to phase your genome.
+With a tip of the hat to Darwin, we named our phasing software Finch.
+Finch uses statistical analysis to separate each parent's contribution to your DNA.
+It can't say which DNA you inherited from your mother, and which you inherited from your father — for that you do need to compare your genome to your parents' — but it does allow us to estimate phase for your chromosomes.

-We wrote our own version of BEAGLE so it would work smoothly in our production environment.
+We wrote Finch to work smoothly in our production environment.
 Because Finch and BEAGLE use the same underlying algorithm, Finch achieves phasing accuracy consistent with that of BEAGLE.

 There's one important difference between Finch and BEAGLE.
-BEAGLE makes the assumption that all of the individuals that need to be phased are available when the program is run.
+BEAGLE makes the assumption that all of the individuals who need to be phased are available the first time the program is run.
 That assumption is not true for the 23andMe database, since new customers join every day.
-To avoid the computational costs of re-running the analysis from scratch every time a new person joins 23andMe, we modified BEAGLE to efficiently handle customers that weren't present in the initial sample.
+To avoid the computational costs of re-running the analysis from scratch every time a new person joins 23andMe, we modified BEAGLE to efficiently handle new genomes as they are added to our database.

 Step 2: Window Classification

-After phasing customer genetic data, we segment the chromosomes into consecutive windows of about 100 markers.
-There are between 5,000 and 40,000 markers per chromosome, which equals 50 to 400 windows depending on the chromosome's length.
-We then take each of those windows in turn and compare it against the reference populations to determine what populations that window is most likely coming from.
+After phasing your chromosomes, we segment them into consecutive windows containing about 100 genetic markers each.
+We measure between 5,000 and 40,000 markers per chromosome, which equals 50 to 400 windows, depending on the chromosome's length.
+We look at each window in turn and compare your DNA against the reference DNA to determine what ancestry your DNA most likely came from.

 Step 3: Smoothing

-chromosome 1, parent 1: X - X - Y - X - Z - Z - Z - X - Z
+chromosome 1, parent 1: X - X - X - Z - Z - Z - Y - Z

-chromosome 1, parent 2: Z - Z - Z - Z - X - Y - X - X - X
+chromosome 1, parent 2: Z - Z - Z - X - X - X - X - X

-The second kind of mistake is one inherited from the phasing step.
-Finch can make a mistake known as a "switch error," where it mixes up the DNA of one parent with another.
-The smoother can switch the ancestry assignments back between your two versions of a given chromosome.
-In this case, it looks like there's a switch error after the fourth window.
-If the switch were reversed, then the runs of X's together, and the runs of Z's would stay together.
+The second kind of error corrected by the smoother comes from the phasing step.
+Finch can make a phasing mistake known as a switch error, where it mixes up the DNA of one parent with another.
+The smoother can switch the ancestry assignments between your mother and your father if it detects one of these errors.
+In this example, there may be a switch error after the fourth window.
+If the switch were reversed, then the runs of X's and the runs of Z's would stay together.
 In our simplified example, the smoother might output something like this:

-chromosome 1, parent 1: Z - Z - Z - Z - Z - Z - Z - Z - Z
+chromosome 1, parent 1: Z - Z - Z - Z - Z - Z - Z - Z

-chromosome 1, parent 2: X - X - X - X - X - X - X - X - X
+chromosome 1, parent 2: X - X - X - X - X - X - X - X

 This is the output of the smoother analysis of one copy of chromosome 2.
-Starting on the left, there is a short run of pink, then a run of green, then another run of pink.
-In this chart, pink is the color for Sub-Saharan African ancestry, and green is our color for Native American.
-The y-axis runs from 0 to 1, and is our estimate of the probability that the DNA in that region of the chromosome is from that population.
-These pink and green regions fill entire vertical space, indicating that we are 100 percent confident that the DNA in these respective regions is African and Native American, respectively.
+Starting on the left, there is a short run of pink, then a wider run of green, then another run of pink.
+In this chart, pink is the color for Sub-Saharan African ancestry, and green is the color for Native American.
+The y-axis runs from 0 to 100 percent, and it shows the probability that the DNA in that region of the chromosome comes from each Ancestry Composition population.
+These pink and green regions fill the entire vertical space of the graph, which means that we are 100 percent confident that the DNA in those regions has Sub-Saharan African and Native American genetic ancestry, respectively.

-Step 4: Calibration
+Step 4: Re-calibration

-First, we ran some tests just to establish whether there were any systematic biases.
-We simulated a large set of admixed individuals, so that we would know the "true" ancestry of each part of their genome.
-Then we ran these simulated individuals through the entire pipeline, and compared the results with the actual answers.
+First, we ran some tests just to establish whether we needed to correct for any bias at all.
+We simulated a large set of admixed individuals.
+Because we simulated them ourselves, we knew the "true" ancestry of each part of their genome.
+Then we ran these simulated individuals through the entire Ancestry Composition pipeline, and we compared their results with their true ancestries.

-We found that most of the reference populations were already fairly well-calibrated, in the sense that we predicted ancestry in proportion to how often it actually occurred in the simulated dataset.
-But there were a few populations, in particular the Scandinavian and Balkans reference populations, that we found to be overrepresented relative to our simulated data.
+We found that most of the reference populations were already fairly well calibrated, which means we predicted ancestry in proportion to how often it actually occurred in the simulated dataset.
+But there were a few populations, in particular the Scandinavian and Balkan reference populations, that were overrepresented in the results, relative to our simulated data.

 Step 5: Aggregation & Reporting

 We look across the entire chromosome and ask whether any ancestry has an estimated probability exceeding the specified threshold (in this case 70 percent).
-In this example, with the exception of the blue European stretch, we exceed this threshold over the majority of the chromosome.
-These regions will contribute in proportion to their size to the overall ancestry percentages: For example, consider the green Native American segment near the right end, and that it works out to be 0.26 percent of the entire genome.
-Even though we have some probability that the segment comes from other regions, the Native American proportion exceeds the current 70 percent threshold, and so we'll add 0.26 percent Native American to the overall ancestry percentages.
+In this example, with the exception of the blue European stretch, the ancestry estimates exceed 70 percent over the majority of the chromosome.
+Each region contributes to your overall Ancestry Composition in proportion to its size: For example, the green Native American segment near the end of this plot makes up about 0.26 percent of the entire genome.
+Even though there is some probability that the segment comes from a different population, the Native American proportion exceeds the 70 percent threshold, and so we add 0.26 percent Native American to the overall Ancestry Composition at this threshold.

-In the case of the European segment, no single population exceeds our 70 percent threshold, so we won't report that DNA as coming from any of those populations.
-In this case, we refer to our hierarchy of reference populations.
-For example, we have a "Northwestern European" group that contains three reference populations: Britain & Ireland, Scandinavia, and France & Germany.
-We'll add up the contributions of each of these subgroups, and see if the total "Northwestern European" contribution exceeds the 70 percent threshold.
-If it did, then we'd report the region as "Broadly Northwestern European".
+In the case of the European segment, no single ancestry exceeds the 70 percent threshold, so we don't assign that DNA to any fine-grained ancestries.
+Instead, we refer to our hierarchy of ancestries.
+There is a Broadly Northern European ancestry that includes four fine-level ancestries: British & Irish, Scandinavian, Finnish, and French & German.
+When we add up the contributions of each of these subgroups, if the total Broadly Northern European contribution exceeds the 70 percent threshold, then we will report the region as Broadly Northern European.

 Using Close Family Members

-When you have a parent or child in the system, you'll get a very high-quality phasing from Finch.
-That translates into better Ancestry Composition results, in the sense that you'll tend to see more assignment to the finer-resolution populations: more "Scandinavian," less "Northwestern European."
+When you connect with a biological parent or child, you'll get a very high-quality chromosome phasing result from Finch.
+That translates into better Ancestry Composition results, in the sense that you might see more assignment to the fine-resolution ancestries: more Scandinavian, less Northern European.

 Why is that?
-When you think back to our smoother example, we had two kinds of mistakes to correct.
-We had mistakes along the chromosome, and we had mistakes between the chromosomes.
-When you're phased on the basis of a parent or child, it allows us to ignore mistakes between the chromosomes because they essentially do not occur, so we can be more confident in correcting the along-chromosome mistakes.
+Remember, the smoother — which generates your final Ancestry Composition estimate — has to correct two kinds of errors.
+There are mistakes along the chromosome, and there are mistakes between the chromosomes.
+When your chromosomes are phased using genetic information from your parent or child, mistakes between the chromosomes (switch errors) are extremely rare, so the smoother can be more confident in correcting the along-chromosome mistakes.

-You get that boost in resolution with either a child or a parent in the system.
+Your results get that boost in resolution if you connect with either a child or a parent.
 It's slightly better to use a parent than to use a child, and it's slightly better to use two parents than one parent — however, you get the majority of the benefit with the first relative you add.
-The system will automatically use the best available configuration, and it will also automatically update your results if you share with a new relative.
-(As of this writing, it can take up to 48 hours for the results to update.)
+Your Ancestry Composition report will automatically use the best available configuration, and your results will also automatically update when you share with a new relative.
+(As of this writing, the update usually takes three to five business days.)

-If you have one or both parents in the system, you get an extra view.
-You'll be able to see the "Inheritance" view, where we show the contribution of your mother to your ancestry on one side, and the contribution of your father to your ancestry on the other.
-We can't provide this view if you don't have a parent available, because a parent is necessary to orient the results.
+If you connect with one or both of your biological parents, you will get an extra result.
+You'll be able to see the Parental Inheritance view, which shows the contribution of your mother to your ancestry on one side and the contribution of your father to your ancestry on the other.
+We can't provide this view if you don't have a parent connected because we need at least one of your parents to orient the results.
 Here's an example of what you can learn from Inheritance View: say that your Ancestry Composition includes a small amount of Ashkenazi Jewish ancestry.
 When you look at your Inheritance View, you'll be able to see from which parent you inherited your Ashkenazi ancestry.

 Testing & Validation